Sledmine/mimic/README.md

 # Mimic
-Halo Custom Edition AI Sync
+Halo Custom Edition AI Sync, this project aims to provide AI synchronization in the most optimized and simple way as possible.